EPCCed/hpcss24/README.md

 ### Wednesday PM

-  If you have finished this morning's exercises, there are exercises from a recent ARCHER2 MPI course that you can looj at - see https://github.com/EPCCed/archer2-MPI-2024-04-03#Exercise-Material
+  If you have finished this morning's exercises, there are exercises from a recent ARCHER2 MPI course that you can look at - see https://github.com/EPCCed/archer2-MPI-2024-04-03#Exercise-Material

   See the "MPI exercise sheet".
 If you want to take a peek, solutions are available in "Detailed solutions to pi calculation example" and